-1. Educational Counseling
+1. Educational Counselling:

 2. Content Development for Educational Publishers

 Content development is yet another best alternative for B.Ed graduates, especially where educational publishers are concerned.
 Many publishers need support from specialists to create textbooks, develop online courses, worksheets, and other educational materials.
-This career gives you a unique opportunity to blend teaching expertise with placing accessible learning materials in the hands of a broader audience with potential creativity.
+This career gives you a unique opportunity to blend teaching expertise with placing accessible learning materials in the hands of a broader audience, with potential for creativity.

 3. Corporate Training And Development